kary5678/INDE-577/unsupervised-learning/k-means_clustering/README.md

 ## Algorithm

 0. Normalize/scale the data appropriately, if desired.
 This will ensure that all features contribute equally to the distance calculations used in the clustering algorithm.
-1. Choose $k \ge 1$. *k* is the number of clusters you want to form in the dataset; see the section below on how to choose an optimal value for *k*.
+1. Choose $k \ge 1$.
+See the section below on how to choose an optimal value for *k*, the number of clusters you want to form in the dataset.
 2. Place k centroids on the feature space.
 Specifically, randomly initialize k centroids on the feature space.
 3. Assign each data point to a centroid, specifically the nearest one, based on the distance metric used (ex: Euclidean distance).
 4. Update/reposition the centroids by assigning them to the average of all the points assigned to the respective cluster.